kai-lia/Cultural-Analytics-AAPI/README.md

-# Cultural-Analytics-AAPI
+# AAPI

-Fall 2025 Cultural Analytics Project
+Fall 2025 Project on aapi in internet corpus

 ## How to run